rejohn1988/soc-ai-agents/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## System Requirements
+- Kali Linux (tested on latest version)
+- Python 3.8+
+- Virtual environment recommended

+### Note for Kali users:
+If you see GPG key warnings, these are system-level issues unrelated to the SOC project.

 ## 🙏 Acknowledgments

 - Thanks to the cybersecurity community for inspiration